Understanding Your Small Business Balance Sheet

 A publicly held company has shareholders’ or stockholders’ equity; privately held companies have owners’ equity.
 Even if you have no shareholders, you still have owner’s equity.
 Owner’s equity is whatever is left after subtracting your liabilities from your assets.
 In other words:

 Equity = Assets – Liabilities.

 Trust CFO Strategies with Your Balance Sheets

-If you think that having a balance sheet is a sound business decision but aren’t sure where to begin, trust our experienced financial professionals to act as your bookkeeper, accountant, controller, chief financial officer, or even just your consultant or adviser as a sounding board.
+If you think having a balance sheet is a sound business decision but aren’t sure where to begin, trust our experienced financial professionals to act as your bookkeeper, accountant, controller, chief financial officer, or even your consultant or adviser as a sounding board.
 We are here to help and would be happy to provide a free business review to help you to evaluate your current business plan and help strengthen the financial oversight of your business.